-Volunteer in Uganda – Most affordable programs with Iko Poran!!
+Volunteer in Uganda – Most affordable programs with IKPVA!!

-Volunteer in Uganda helping to coach soccer team of young students at school, or be a medical volunteer in Aids prevention.
+Volunteer in Uganda helping to coach a soccer team of young students at school, or be a medical volunteer in Aids prevention.
 Affordable volunteer programs including, construction, teaching English and Environmental Protection are available at Fort Portal Town, Jinja Town and Kamuli Town.
-Women empowerment, a project for financing internships and volunteering on IT and computer complete the range of volunteer programs in Uganda.
+Women empowerment, a project for financing internships and volunteering on IT and computer complete the range of our programs to volunteer in Uganda.

 Location: All projects are available in the Fort Portal Town, Jinja Town and Kamuli Town;